L I G H T

 Recognizing the important call of service to others, St. Timothy Students participate in many school-wide and class service activities during the school year.
 Select classes fulfill service to the school through activities such as assisting students at lunch and in the classroom, serving as safety patrol monitors, and coordinating campus clean-up and recycling.
 All middle school students fulfill additional volunteer service hours at school, in their neighborhoods, or in the community.

-The St. Timothy School Student Council and Campus Ministry groups serve the school by providing leadership and helping to organize school-wide activities such as spirit rallies, the talent show, and field day, as well as the annual St. Vincent de Paul Thanksgiving Food Drive and Christmas Toy Drive.
+The St. Timothy School Student Council serves the school by providing leadership and helping to organize school-wide activities such as spirit rallies, the talent show, and field day, as well as the annual St. Vincent de Paul Thanksgiving Food Drive and Christmas Toy Drive.

 The St. Timothy Sports Program, consistent with the and values of the school, aims to providing the opportunity for students to learn basic fundamentals, sportsmanship, and teamwork through participation in school sports.